-The Center for the Study of Ethics in the Professions is involved in a number of research projects, the most recent of which are listed below.
+The Center for the Study of Ethics in the Professions is involved in a number of innovative research projects, the most recent of which are listed below.
 You can also read more by visiting our past projects page, which has a history of major projects and events held at the Center.

 This award by the National Science Foundation aims at situating responsible research and practice education within the research environment, and involving whole departments.
 Graduate students in research groups will work together to develop guidelines to address ethical issues they have faced in their research.
 Based on interactive exercises and discussions, an ethics education module involving the bottom-up writing of guidelines will be developed.
 Show me more